evg4b/modern-json-formatter/tokenizer/README.md

 ## Schema

-The output of the parser is a schema that represents the json structure and values.
+The output of the tokenizer is a schema that represents the json structure and values.

 ### Primitive nodes